andyzhangx/demo/linux/azuredisk/attach-stress-test/deployment/README.md

 ```

 #### Note
-In my testing, I scheduled three pods with azure disk mount on one node , it took around 3 min for scheduling all three pods from node#1 to node#2 (After fix in v1.9.7, it took about 1 min for scheduling azure disk mount from one node to another, details:
+ - In my testing#1(on region westus2), I scheduled 3 pods with azure disk mount on one node, it took around 3 min for scheduling all three pods from node#1 to node#2 (After fix in v1.9.7, it took about 1 min for scheduling azure disk mount from one node to another, details:
 https://github.com/kubernetes/kubernetes/issues/62282#issuecomment-380794459)
 ```
 Events: